aryanvdesh/sip/schools.md

 - AI4ALL at Carnegie Mellon University (CMU)
     - Rising juniors and seniors with a strong interest in computer science can study artificial intelligence with CMU faculty, staff and researchers who are leaders in the field.
 The program is free, and students reside on campus, where they are immersed in hands-on learning, and develop a supportive peer network that will help them throughout their AI careers.
-    - The camp is conducted in Pittsburgh, Pennysylvania
+    - The camp is conducted in Pittsburgh, Pennsylvania
     - [Website](https://www.cs.cmu.edu/ai4all-cmu)

 - Pre-College Programs at Carnegie Mellon University (CMU)
     - The Carnegie Mellon Pre-College programs provide learning and development opportunities for high school students both inside and outside of the classroom.
-    - The camp is conducted in Pittsburgh, Pennysylvania
+    - The camp is conducted in Pittsburgh, Pennsylvania
     - [Website](https://www.cmu.edu/pre-college/)

 - MITES by MIT